 - Autoplay is available in Wowza Player version 1.1.14 and later.
-The feature was disabled in October 2017 with the release of version 1.1.06 due to changing browser autoplay policies.
+The feature was temporarily disabled in October 2017 with the release of version 1.1.06 due to changing browser autoplay policies.

 - Wowza Player autoplay functionality does not currently work with Flash playback.

 When autoplay is enabled, Wowza Player checks to see whether a browser permits autoplay functionality.
 If autoplay is allowed, the content will play automatically.
 If autoplay isn't allowed, Wowza Player falls back to manual playback controls, allowing a user to start playback by clicking or tapping the play button.
 The feature has built-in flexibility and responds to a range of browser behavior based on different policies and user setting selections.
 Autoplay policies differ across browsers, and users of certain browsers can choose to block or enable autoplay for individual websites or all websites.